 - We expect all participants to abide by this Code of Conduct in all venues during conference sessions, meetings, ancillary events, official and unofficial social gatherings, as well as online forums and on social media.

 - Exercise consideration in your speech and actions.

 - Maintain civil and respectful dialogue and discussion.

 - Be mindful of your surroundings and of your fellow participants.

 - Alert hotel security if you notice a dangerous situation, someone in distress, or violations of this policy.

-- Harmful or prejudicial verbal or written comments or visual images related to gender, gender identity, gender expression, sexual orientation, race, religion, disability, age, appearance, or other personal characteristics as referenced above.
+- Harmful or prejudicial verbal or written comments or visual images related to gender, gender identity, gender expression, sexual orientation, race, ethnicity, religion, disability, age, appearance, or other personal characteristics as referenced above.

 - Inappropriate use of nudity and/or sexual images in public spaces.
 In formal presentations, sexual language or imagery in the context of professional study may not constitute harassment; presenters are requested to inform participants about the inclusion of sexual content in their presentation.